velhodosaco/ya_HUD/README.txt

 -----------------------------------------------------------

-Insctructions for HUD crosshairs can be found at the end of the CUSTOMIZATION.txt
+Instructions for HUD crosshairs can be found at the end of the CUSTOMIZATION.txt

 -----------------------------------------------------------